 171. History of Agriculture.
 First term.
 Credit three hours.
-Prerequisite, junior standing and an elementary knowledge of agriculture, or special permission of the instructor.
+Open only to seniors and graduate students.
 Lectures, M W F 11.
 Agricultural Economics Building 325.
-Professor Lauman.
+Professor LAUMAN and Mr.

 The important phases of the development of agriculture are considered historically.
-Stress is laid on the development of the agricultural classes, on rational agriculture, and on modern agrarian problems.
+Special stress is laid on the rise of the agricultural classes, on the beginnings of rational agriculture, and on modern agrarian problems.

 172. History of Agriculture in the United States.
 Second term.
 Credit three hours.
-Prerequisite, junior standing.
+Open only to seniors in all colleges and to graduate students.
 Lectures, M W F 11.
 Agricultural Economics Building 325.
-Professor Lauman.
+Professor LAUMAN and Mr.